2023 Jeep Prices: MSRP, Invoice Price, Dealer Cost, and Holdback

 A little extra work can make a big difference.
 By researching sales trends over the previous year, you can learn which models are having trouble selling in your area and which models to emphasize when speaking with dealers.

-Most importantly, understanding the MSRP and invoice price may help you make a reasonable offer and receive your best price by giving you an idea of how much the car is worth to the dealer.
-Without the trouble of bargaining.
+Most importantly, understanding the MSRP and invoice price may help you make a reasonable offer and receive your best price by giving you an idea of how much the car is worth to the dealer without the trouble of bargaining.

 NOTE: Leftover Jeep models are the most likely to sell below invoice.
 When a dealer still has last year’s model on the lot, they lose money daily and want it gone ASAP.
 Always keep your eyes peeled for a previous model year’s car on the lot.